 Date: November 12, 2022

 Algeria (International Christian Concern) – Officials in Algeria have made it increasingly difficult for Missionaries to evangelize or challenge the Islamic faith in any capacity.
-With Algeria’s government-issued ordinances and restrictions on non-Muslim religious organizations, any attempt to attract more MBB’s is met with animosity and the very real possibility of jail time and hefty fines.
+With Algeria’s government-issued ordinances and restrictions on non-Muslim religious organizations, any attempt to attract more Muslim-background believers (MBB’s) is met with animosity and the very real possibility of jail time and hefty fines.

 Algeria has clearly made these laws specifically to discourage the practice of faith systems outside of the Sunni Muslim sect.
 As a result, mission work has become dangerous and can come with a high cost.

-HOW TO PRAY: Pray for greater freedom for missionaries in Algeria.
-Pray for greater support for Muslim-background believers.
-Pray for the gospel to spread among Muslim communities in Algeria.
+HOW TO PRAY: Pray for greater freedom for missionaries to operate in Algeria.
+Pray for Muslims in Algeria to come to know Christ.
+Pray for any unjust charges against missionaries in Algeria to be dropped.